v1centebarros/mei-tdw-p1/README.md

 ### Use Case 1: Researcher Uploads and Searches Documents

 **Workflow:**
-1. The researcher uploads a collection of scientific papers (PDF format) into Laozi.
+1. The researcher uploads a collection of scientific papers (PDF format) into Odin.
-2. Laozi extracts text, keywords, and metadata from the uploaded documents.
+2. Odin extracts text, keywords, and metadata from the uploaded documents.
 3. The researcher searches for a specific keyword, e.g., "machine learning models."
-4. Laozi displays a list of related papers, highlighting sections where the keyword appears.
+4. Odin displays a list of related papers, highlighting sections where the keyword appears.
 5. The researcher uses the chat feature to ask for a summary of a particular paper or compare insights across multiple papers.

 ### Use Case 2: Student Preparing for Exams

 **Workflow:**
-1. The student uploads class notes and e-books into Laozi.
+1. The student uploads class notes and e-books into Odin.
-2. Laozi indexes and organizes the uploaded files based on metadata and keywords.
+2. Odin indexes and organizes the uploaded files based on metadata and keywords.
 3. The student searches for exam topics like "quantum physics concepts."
-4. Laozi highlights key sections related to the topic in the uploaded files.
+4. Odin highlights key sections related to the topic in the uploaded files.
 5. The student interacts with the AI chat to ask questions like, "Explain quantum entanglement," and receives concise answers.